Patagonia Frequently Asked Questions

 What does a typical day look like?

 Coffee.
 Meditation and Yoga.
 Breakfast.
 Ride and enjoy a leisurely lunch made by our estancia hosts, or hike with lunch on the trail.
 More yoga.
 Relax.
 Dinner.
 Sleep well under the Southern Cross, rinse and repeat.
 This is a very active vacation!
-We will start each day with a strong yoga practice before breakfast, and we’ll alternate horseback riding days with hiking.
+We will start each day with a yoga practice before breakfast, and we’ll alternate horseback riding days with hiking.
 We’ll unwind with more restorative yoga, a glass of Malbec on the patio, time to relax and a leisurely dinner, when we can recap the day’s adventures and plan for the next day’s.

 What’s the yoga like?

 We often get asked what kind of yoga, how many times a day, what if I haven’t practiced in awhile – all valid questions.
 You will be fine.
 We offer straight up vinyasa flow, with a twist of restorative.
 We accommodate all levels of yoginis, but highly recommend some pre-retreat yoga experience, even if you start a practice with the retreat in mind.
 Some days will have one yoga practice, some will have two.
 We promise to get in as much yoga as we can, and balance it with our outdoor activities.
-Most mornings will begin with yoga (after coffee, but before breakfast!) to start the day off right, on the yoga mat.
+Most mornings will begin with yoga (after coffee, but before breakfast) to start the day off right, on the yoga mat.

 Am I in good enough shape for the hiking?

-Your cardio fitness should be good enough to hike 4-5 hours at a time in varied terrain with altitude gain.
+Your cardio fitness should be good enough to hike 2-3 hours at a time in varied terrain with altitude gain.
 We suggest you start a training or workout program at least 3 months beforehand so you can get the most out of the hiking.
 It does not need to be a hard-core program, just get out, play and be active a few days a week.
 Let us know if you would like suggestions!
 It’s a great opportunity to get in kick ass shape, to get the most out of this active trip.

 What horseback riding experience should I have?